fretscha/django-mtls-auth/CONTRIBUTING.md

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `django-tls-auth` for local development.
+Here's how to set up `django-mtls-auth` for local development.

-1. Fork the `django-tls-auth` repo on GitHub.
+1. Fork the `django-mtls-auth` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/django-tls-auth.git
+    $ git clone git@github.com:your_name_here/django-mtls-auth.git
-    $ cd django-tls-auth/
+    $ cd django-mtls-auth/

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::